Officials with utility view damage of deadly California fire

 The Nov.
 8 Camp Fire destroyed the town of Paradise, incinerating about 14,000 homes and killing 85.
 State investigators last month blamed the fire on faulty Pacific Gas & Electric Co. equipment.

 The San Francisco Chronicle reports that company officials did not speak to the press.
-The group drove through a wildfire ravaged neighborhood and stopped at a site where an elementary school once stood.
+The group drove through a wildfire-ravaged neighborhood and stopped at a site where an elementary school once stood.

 U.S. District Judge William Alsup, the judge overseeing the company’s probation from an earlier incident, ordered PG&E’s board, chief executive and other leaders to witness the damage in person.